apache/cordova-plugin-inappbrowser/README.md

 + Title
     + `titleColor` sets title text color in RGBA web hex format. eg. `#fff0f0ff`
     + `titleStaticText` sets static text for title.
 Note that by default title shows the title of the currently shown web page.
 Also see `hideTitle`.
++ Menu
+    + `menuItems` creates a list of menu items for user to choose when menu button is clicked.
+It must follow the following format `[{event: 'e', label: 'l'}]`.
+When an menu item is pressed, you will get a custom event specified by the `event` property of the item.
+Within the received event object, you will also be given the following properties: `url`, which is the current URL in the web view, and `menuIndex`, which is an integer that references to the index of menu item in the given list.
+    + `menuTitle` sets menu title when menu button is clicked.
+    + `menuCancel` sets menu cancel button text.
 + Alignment
     + `closeButtonAlign` aligns close button to either `left` or `right`.
 Default to `left`.
     + `navButtonAlign` aligns back and forward buttons to either `left` or `right`.
 Default to `left`.